 Harry Lambert of this Parish Bachelor and Tabitha Hatchett of the Parish of Saint George Hanover Square, Spinster were married in this church by license (with consent of) this Eights Day of April in the Year One thousand eight hundred and Seventeen By me George Hunt, Curate.
 This Marriage was solemnized between us Harry Lambert and Tabitha Hatchett In the presence of John Harrison and Jane Colborn.

-He died sometime in 1805 or 1806 in India.
+William died at Tannah (Thane) in India on the 3rd January 1806.
 The records of his probate tie him back to his daughter and brother:

 In the Goods of William Lambert late Lieutenant Colonel in the Military Service of the Honorable United East India Company of Merchant Trading to the East Indies on their Bombay Establishment deceased.